ZakariaBenali/nextjs-portfolio/README.md

 4. A Sendgrid API key is necessary to receive the emails from the contact form.

 ## :floppy_disk: Data
 All data on the project is located under the folder data/ located [here](https://github.com/ZakariaBenali/nextjs-portfolio/tree/main/src/data)
+> NOTE: You need to fill the technologies array in technologies.ts for the typescript check

 ## :hammer_and_wrench: Installation locally